NorthStarUAS/Messages/README.md

-# NorthStar UAS simple/lean message serialization and deserialization
+# Messages -- Simple lean message serialization and deserialization (with property tree support!)

 Given a json declaration of binary message structures, automatically generate C++ and python code to implement managing, serializing, and